 The majority of companies that make different types of headphones are also working hard to make sure that there are proper safety features.

 The improvements will mean safer headphones in the future.
 A good example is Sony upgrading its noise cancellation feature on its new earbuds.
 So, do not be afraid of getting a set of in-ear or over-ear headphones at any time.

-Pros and Cons of over-ear, on-ear, and in-ear headphones
+Pros and Cons of earphones, over-ear or on-ear headphones